 Zuko instinctively rushed to her side.
 He was bent over her, arms outstretched to help her up, before she screeched, "Get away from me!"
 A strange, dark green tinge stained her tongue, visible only now that she screamed.
 He withdrew quickly when she kicked out with her shackled feet, singeing his boots with the edge of an arc of blue flame she carved through the air.

 Three of the heavily armored guards standing outside burst through the door at her cry, stun pikes leveled at her.
-But Zuko halted them with the sharply raised hand that was becoming an increasingly automatic gesture to him as Fire Lord, his eyes riveted on his sister as she climbed to her knees, her trembling shoulders bent, her lank brown hair falling over her face.
-"I didn't know," he said, fighting to steady his voice as he lowered his hand.
+But Zuko halted them with the sharply raised hand that was becoming an increasingly automatic gesture to him as Fire Lord.
+His eyes were riveted on his sister as she climbed to her knees, her trembling shoulders bent, her lank brown hair falling over her face.
+"I didn't know," he said, fighting to steady his voice as he let down his hand.
 "Azula, I'm sorry —"